“Team leadership is the secret that makes common people achieve uncommon results.” – Ifeanyi Onuoha

 3) support team members to do their best thinking.

-The facilitator is not a passive position, but a pro-active role, encompassing general leadership skills.
+The facilitator is not a passive position, but a proactive role, encompassing general leadership skills.
 It is important to know that facilitation and leadership skills can be learned.
+As you grow in this role, evaluating your facilitation skills on a regular basis helps you identify areas for improvement and track your progress.

 We’ve all sat through poorly run meetings.
 They drag on and on, with little positive results.
 The difference between effective and ineffective meetings depends on the skills of the meeting leader and the norms of behavior of the attendees.